Many doctors remain hesitant of this technology, concerned about the possibility of speech recognition challenges.

 - A significant reduction in documentation time

-The end users, that is, many of the doctors themselves, see this as a significant change in their overall workflow and they are resistant to the change because it goes against their usual practices that have been done, for years on end.
-In fact, one of the challenges of speech recognition in healthcare is that many such physicians see this as an inherently frustrating exercise because they feel that they are actually made to do the work of clerical staff, such as transcriptionists, for instance.
+The end users, that is, many of the doctors themselves, see this as a significant change in their overall workflow and they are resistant to the change.
+Because it goes against their usual practices that have been done for years.
+In fact, one of the challenges of speech recognition in healthcare is that many such doctors see this as an inherently frustrating exercise.
+Feeling that they are actually made to do the work of clerical staff.